Relation between two-phase quantum walks and the topological invariant: Model and mathematically rigorous results

-The proof of Theorem \ref{statmeasure} is given in Appendix A. We should note that the stationary measure does not have an origin symmetry in general, however, is attenuated or diverged exponentially for the position with the same decay or divergence rate both in $x\geq1$ and $x\leq-1$.
+\end{enumerate} \end{theorem} We should note that there always exist four eigenvalues $\lambda^{(j)}\, (j=1,2,3,4)$, if we irrespectively take into account the eigenvalues whose eigenvectors diverge or do not diverge when $|x|$ goes to infinity.
+Also, the stationary measure does not have an origin symmetry in general, however, is attenuated or diverged exponentially for the position with the same decay or divergence rate both in $x\geq1$ and $x\leq-1$.
 We should note that $\sum_{x\in\mathbb{Z}}\mu(x)$ strongly depends on $c(\in\mathbb{R}_+)$, and by choosing appropriate $c$ and $\lambda^{(j)}\;(j=1,2,3,4)$, holds, which indicates that there is a possibility that we can investigate localization also by the stationary measure.